 In the release show of SEX MONEY POWER, not only did Project Nefast play the new record, but they also presented the so-called Project Nefast Drone Ensemble, in which the trio conducted around twenty musicians from both Utrecht and elsewhere in the country.
 Both Johan and N. played in the ensemble, with the latter saying that the whole experience was “gorgeous.
 It was a celebration of friendship, a celebration of sound,” and that everyone who played there “was struck with this weird feeling that they participated in something special, really unique, and truly local.
-That moment was to me one of the many confirmations that we have something truly special going on here, in the sense of the characterization of black metal.
+That moment was to me one of the many confirmations that we have something truly special going on here, in the sense of the characterisation of black metal.
 We all know black metal, we've been there, we've done that, and we're still doing that.
 But the combination of this vile, cold genre and what happened with the drone ensemble and what's happening in Utrecht in general, it's something unique that I haven't seen anywhere before.”

 Consider a story about a man traveling from The Netherlands to his family's home country of Spain in order to witness the works of El Greco at Toledo's Cathedral.
 Imagine now that two people decide to write a novel with this premise, as well as four black metal records as accompanying pieces.
 That's what Grey Aura started last year with 1: Gelige, traumatische zielsverrukking.

-Regardless of how one feels about the ambitious project, its first installment was a success.
+Regardless of how one feels about the ambitious project, its first instalment was a success.
 Somehow, it manages to go coherently from flamenco-singing in opener “Martinete”, to twenty minutes of experimental black metal that include trombone, guest vocals of various styles, flamenco themes on acoustic guitar, and samples of spoken word written for the occasion.
 It's scary to think that the two men responsible for the concept and every instrument other than drums and trombone are only 22 and 23 years old.

 Outside of the dB's, the second most important place in the Utrecht scene is arguably the Catacomben studio, owned by Laster's drummer W., and where all Laster records so far came from (the next one is set to break this tradition).
 Also recorded or produced there were records by Project Nefast, Grafjammer and a lot of W.'s other projects, such as the now defunct White Oak, and his solo project Willoos, which started as depressive black metal and has grown to include elements of post rock and electronics in its compositions.

 The most recent release from the studio is from “Wederkeer”, the debut of the newest project of the drummer/producer, Verval, where he reunites with former White Oak partner R. Schmidt.
-The record was released earlier this year by Canadian label Tour de Garde and displays neo classical elements amidst the atmospheric black metal that characterizes most of W.'s output outside of Laster.
+The record was released earlier this year by Canadian label Tour de Garde and displays neo classical elements amidst the atmospheric black metal that characterises most of W.'s output outside of Laster.
 The record features guest vocals from Galgenvot with whom W. plays in Nevel, an atmospheric black metal project whose debut Teloorgang came out in 2014.
 Later this month, Verval's guitarist, bassist and cellist R. Schmidt will debut yet another project, Wesenwille (with Wrang drummer, Valr), which plasys a considerably less atmospheric style of black metal than the one usually found in his projects.
 Think of an even more restless, clean-produced Svartidauði and you get a small idea.

 Earlier I alluded to the particularly eventful evening when Black Cilice played their first-ever live show in front of a sold-out dB's, accompanied by dutch artists Folteraar, Faceless Entity, and Warden.
-While that show was eventually co-organized by Footprints In The Void at dB's main venue, it was originally supposed to be a rehearsal room show put together by Tenebrous Haze.
-These extremely intimate shows used to be a regular occurrence, often organized by the somewhat related group Violence Action.
+While that show was eventually co-organised by Footprints In The Void at dB's main venue, it was originally supposed to be a rehearsal room show put together by Tenebrous Haze.
+These extremely intimate shows used to be a regular occurrence, often organised by the somewhat related group Violence Action.
 Regardless of who was putting them, that was the place to see “the under underground,” as Johan puts it.
-This sub-level was a good way to witness live appearances by bands from the extremely prolific Dutch tape label The Throat, which specializes in raw black metal.
+This sub-level was a good way to witness live appearances by bands from the extremely prolific Dutch tape label The Throat, which specialises in raw black metal.

 One of the new members of their roster is Cer, a one-man project from Utrecht whose first full-length “Void Emissions” was released last year and has that lo-fi quality one would expect given the label.
 On top of this, it can best be described as an even more twisted and relentless take on the sound of Darkspace.
 Cer's composer, R. v.
 R. is also active in a few other solo projects, chiefly among them Seer's Fire, where the black metal takes a back seat to some keyboard-driven soundscapes with a background of epic fantasy.

 Among The Throat's vast roster stands another purveyor of fascinating black metal from Utrecht, Kaffaljidhma.
-If you happen to stumble head-first into their demo “II” and are not particularly a fan of the noiser fringes of black metal (their last outing, “IV” is much more accessible), the band's name might be easier to pronounce than their music to hear.
+If you happen to stumble head-first into their demo “II” and are not particularly a fan of the noisier fringes of black metal (their last outing, “IV” is much more accessible), the band's name might be easier to pronounce than their music to hear.
 If, on the other hand, proper lo-fi atmospheric black metal is the kind of thing that gets you going, you might want to keep the Kaffaljidhma name on your radar.
 In the last two years, this one-man project by multidisciplinary artist T.J. released four one-track demos of harsh atmospheric black metal with a penchant for cosmic themes, as clearly displayed by the song-titles and the beautiful, minimalistic artwork.